-- 1. Reprimand
+- Reprimand

-- 2. Community service hours
+- Community service hours

-- 3. Educational activities
+- Educational activities

-- 4. Required Roommate Mediation and/or referral to Alternative Dispute Resolution through the Dean of Students Office
+- Required Roommate Mediation and/or referral to the Dean of Students Office

-- 5. Counseling assessment

-- 6. Visitation restrictions
+- Visitation restrictions

-- 7. Restitution/Fees
+- Restitution/Fees

-- 8. Probation
+- Probation

-- 9. Room Reassignment
+- Room Reassignment/Administrative Move

-- 10. Exclusion
+- Exclusion

-- 11. Restriction/Trespass from campus Housing Areas
+- Restriction/Trespass from campus Housing Areas

 Please note: this list is not exhaustive.
 Please review the Keywords and Definitions for further details on sanctions.